jspeedz/php-consistent-hashing/README.md

 - https://en.wikipedia.org/wiki/Consistent_hashing

 Use cases:
-- Load balancing.
+- Load balancing distributed caches.
+- Data partitioning.
+- Selecting a specific server and sticking with it (consistent routing).
-- Distributing users to groups, for example for use in A/B testing.
+- Distributing users over several groups.
+For use in A/B testing for example.

 Example usage:
 ```php